 Ezekiel 26:12 12 “Also they will make a spoil of your riches and a prey of your merchandise, break down your walls, and destroy your pleasant houses, and throw your stones, your timbers and your debris into the water.”

 Ezekiel goes on to prophesy Tyre’s destruction.
-God promised that the body of Tyre would be lowered into the burial ground of the ocean, brought down to the pit.
+God likens Tyre to a magnificent ship that is wrecked and lowered into the burial ground of the ocean, brought down to the pit.

 This part of the prophecy was also fulfilled by the hand of Alexander.
 Nebuchadnezzar, however, ravaged the mainland settlement and isolated the island fortress.

 Tyre’s ability to resist some of the greatest armies in history gave its inhabitants a callous sense of pride and indifference to human suffering.
 The Lord takes note that they rejoiced in the destruction of Jerusalem (26:2).